adamoutler/Pi-Zero-W-Smart-USB-Flash-Drive/README.md

 ### Acknowledgements

 I based this project on the work documented in the MagPi magazine [article](https://magpi.raspberrypi.org/articles/pi-zero-w-smart-usb-flash-drive) by the same name.
 It was written by [Russell Barnes](https://magpi.raspberrypi.org/articles/author/77pb3df8MQLs3i8qTd0C8Q).
-It also borrows some ideas from this [project](https://github.com/gilesdavison/RadaDASH) by [Giles Davison](https://github.com/gilesdavison).
+It also borrows some ideas from [Giles Davison's](https://github.com/gilesdavison) now defunct RadaDASH project.

 ### Features
 #### Version 1.0